-- Operating surgeon is responsible for the preoperative assessment and postoperative management - For surface ablation techniques, examination on the day following surgery is advisable and every several days thereafter until the epithelium is healed - For uncomplicated LASIK, examine within 36 hours following surgery, a second visit 1 to 4 weeks post-operatively, and further visits thereafter as appropriate

-• Provide patients with a record or that the ophthalmologist maintains a record that lists the patient's eye condition, including preoperative keratometry readings and refraction, as well as stable postoperative refractions, so that it will be available if the patient requires cataract surgery or additional eye care
+- Operating surgeon is responsible for postoperative management - For surface ablation techniques, examination on the day following surgery is advisable and every 2 to 3 days thereafter until the epithelium is healed - For uncomplicated LASIK, examine within 36 hours following surgery, a second visit 1 to 4 weeks postoperatively, and further visits thereafter as appropriate - Provide patients with a record or that the ophthalmologist maintains a record that lists the patient's eye condition, including preoperative keratometry readings and refraction, as well as stable postoperative refractions, so that it will be available if the patient requires cataract surgery or additional eye care

 Discuss the risks and benefits of the planned procedure with the patient.
-Elements of the discussion include the following:
+[A:III] Elements of the discussion include the following:

-- Range of expected refractive outcomes - Residual refractive error - Reading and/or distance correction postoperatively - Loss of or change to uncorrected habitual near visual function - Monovision advantages and disadvantages (for patients of presbyopic age) - Loss of best-corrected visual acuity - Side effects and complications (e.g., microbial keratitis, sterile keratitis, keratectasia) - Changes in visual function not necessarily measured by visual acuity testing, including glare and function under low-light conditions - Night vision symptoms (e.g., glare, haloes) developing or worsening; careful consideration should be given to this issue for patients with high degrees of ametropia or for individuals who require a high level of visual function in low-light conditions - Effect on ocular alignment - Development or exacerbation of dry eye symptoms - Recurrent erosion syndrome - Advantages and disadvantages of same-day bilateral keratorefractive surgery versus sequential surgery.
-Because vision might be poor for some time after bilateral same-day photorefractive keratectomy, the patient should be informed that activities such as driving might not be possible for weeks. - Possibility that it may influence predictive accuracy of IOL calculations for subsequent cataract surgery
+- Range of expected refractive outcomes - Residual refractive error - Reading and/or distance correction postoperatively - The limitations of keratorefractive surgery with respect to presbyopia and the potential loss of uncorrected near visual function that accompanies myopia correction - Monovision advantages and disadvantages (for patients of presbyopic age) - Loss of best-corrected visual acuity - Side effects and complications (e.g., microbial keratitis, sterile keratitis, keratectasia) - Changes in visual function not necessarily measured by visual acuity testing, including glare and function under low-light conditions - Night vision symptoms (e.g., glare, haloes) developing or worsening; careful consideration should be given to this issue for patients with high degrees of ametropia or for individuals who require a high level of visual function in low-light conditions - Effect on ocular alignment - Development or exacerbation of dry eye symptoms - Recurrent erosion syndrome - Advantages and disadvantages of same-day bilateral keratorefractive surgery versus sequential surgery.
+Because vision might be poor for some time after bilateral same-day photorefractive keratectomy, the patient should be informed that activities such as driving might not be possible for weeks. - Possibility that it may influence predictive accuracy of IOL calculations for subsequent cataract surgery - Postoperative care plans (setting of care, providers of care) - Loss of uncorrected near vision in myopic presbyopes